-For a free download of one new song—exclusive for Wanderlust readers—click through here!
+For a free download of Garth’s song, Voyage—exclusive for Wanderlust readers—click through here!

 Garth Stevenson is a double bassist and composer based in Brooklyn.
 Growing up in the mountains of Western Canada, his music is profoundly influenced by nature.
 He has released two full-length solo albums which chronicle his experiences traveling to various landscapes across the globe.
 His music has an ethereal quality, and is a favorite among yogis (and Wanderlusters!) for its unique ability to transport you to new realms through sound.